ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 * Disk quantity: 2, 4, 6, or 8.
 * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED.

-  In addition, two cache disks of 960 GB are ordered per host.
+  In addition, two cache disks of 960 GB are included per host.
-* High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 12 capacity disks.
+* High Performance Intel Optane option, which provides two extra capacity disk bays for a total of 12 capacity disks.
 This option depends on the CPU model.

 ### IBM-provided licenses and fees
 {: #vc_hybrid_overview-license-and-fee}

-The following licenses are included with your vCenter Server with Hybridity Bundle instance order.
+The following licenses are included in your instance.

 * VMware vSphere Enterprise Plus 6.5u3 or 6.7u2
 * VMware vCenter Server 6.5
 * VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
 * VMware vSAN (Advanced or Enterprise) 6.6

-Additional support and services fees can apply.
+Additional support and services fees might apply.

 ## Technical specifications for vCenter Server with Hybridity Bundle expansion nodes
 {: #vc_hybrid_overview-expansion-node-specs}